App Design Basics

 If you have not already done so, stop using the unique device identifier (UDID) provided by the

 UIDeviceclass.
 That property was deprecated in iOS 5.0, and starting May 1, 2013 the App Store will no longer accept new apps or app updates that use that identifier.
 Instead, apps should use the

 UIDeviceclass or the

 ASIdentifierManagerclass, as appropriate.

-Table 1-1 lists the types of data authorizations supported by iOS and how you can determine if your app is authorized to use that data.
+Table 1-1 lists the types of data authorizations supported by iOS.
+Using the services listed in this table causes an alert to be displayed to the user requesting permission to do so.
+You can determine if the user authorized your app for a service using the API listed for each item.
 You should view this table as a starting point for your app’s own privacy behaviors and not as a finite checklist.
 The contents of this table may evolve over time.

 System authorization support